alyssaserrano/cs556-final-project/README.md

 ## Project Hard Deadline Schedule
 - Step A1 and A2: Due Nov 25
+  - Traverse the entire map and go back.
 - Step B1 and B2: Due Dec 2
+  - You go to checkpoints and actions at checkpoints.
+Once you go to third checkpoint you turn back.
 - Step C (Demo Day): Due Dec 9
 - Step D: Due Dec 11
+  - Poster and Final report.